Pugsley Addams: Depictions and characteristics

 In the animated films, he is shown to be a very messy boy, and he prefers to not use plates while eating, and eats with his hands, and also plays in the mud, which causes him to be very dirty and unkempt, usually sporting dirt on his shirt.
 In the first film, he is chided by his father for not using the Addams men's typical swords in battle and using bombs instead, and he ends up failing a ritual in which Addams men disarm other members of the family with their swords, but ends up teaching his family that using other weapons is acceptable too.
 In the second film, he plays a more minor role, but as he has in many other portrayals he tries to attract women and ends up dating a human briefly turned into a pig called Ophelia; in the earlier scenes of the film he is seen following his Uncle Fester's questionable dating advice, to chaotic consequences.

 Isaac Ordonez portrays Pugsley in Netflix series Wednesday.
 He is younger than Wednesday, and his hair is now black instead of blonde.
 He is shown to be often bullied at school as well, which Wednesday protects him from, stating that she is the only one allowed to torture Pugsley.
 He is more explicitly close to Wednesday, and is nervous about his father being accused of a crime; is also stated to enjoy fishing, though he throws a bomb into water to kill fish instead of using a typical bait.
-In the second season of the series, Pugsley would be attending Nevermore along with his sister, he is also shown to be electrogentic/electrokinetic and able to project electricity much like his uncle, Fester.
+In the second season of the series, Pugsley is shown to be electrogentic/electrokinetic and able to project electricity, much like his uncle Fester.
+He also begins attending Nevermore Academy, a boarding school for people with supernatural abilities, along with his sister, where he becomes friends and roommates with Eugene Ottinger, one of Wednesday's friends.
+After hearing a story about the rise and fall of a former student, Pugsley accidentally reanimates the student as a zombie while trying to become popular and keeps the zombie as a pet, naming him "Slurp".
+The zombie is later revealed to be Gomez's former friend Isaac Night, who had tricked him into powering a machine intended to save his sister, Françoise—an experiment that would have killed Gomez if Morticia had not intervened.
+After regenerating his body, Isaac kidnaps Pugsley and attempts to sacrifice him using the same method he had previously intended for Gomez to save Françoise, but Wednesday rescues him.